 Baylee: You need to be checked.

-Jakki: And it’s just like a way to change that as to acknowledge it and change who’s in power realistically, it’s just share, share the, share the cake, you know, like I think that’s something that I’ve loved that is going to happen in Chicago is just like a lot of the white people are not going to be in power.
-Like they have a Chicago black, uh, council that is just like designed to support uplift black people.
-And, but more importantly, just like creating the space in a better way.
-And honestly, it just kind of starts from taking away the power from those who have it now and, um, distributed in a, uh, more of an equal way.
+Jakki: And it’s just like a way to change that is to acknowledge it and change who’s in power realistically, it’s just share, share the, share the cake, you know, like I think that’s something that I loved that is going to happen in Chicago is just like a lot of the white people are not going to be in power.
+Like they have a Chicago Black, uh, council that is just like designed to support, uplift black people.
+But more importantly, just like create the space in a better way.
+And honestly, it just kind of starts from taking away the power from those who have it now and, um, distribute it in a, uh, more of an equal way.
 It doesn’t need to be a hierarchical thing, whatever, like a business thing.
 So it doesn’t need to be like a queen at the top.
 And then the, you control these bars and you get to book these people, you get to, you know, it’s just like, like I understand businesses need to thrive and make money, but also at the same time, like, it doesn’t need to be at our expense.
 Like.
 Just make the space good.
 Make the space happy, make it include people.
 People don’t want to see it.
 People don’t come to the show.
-Like I understand that hurts your business, but in an ideal world, Oh wow.
+Like I understand that hurts your business, but in an ideal world, oh wow.
 Like these people should still be showcased.
 We shouldn’t be just, um, we shouldn’t be showcasing or doing it for a straight world because that’s what makes the money like, no.

 Baylee: Yeah.
 Because yeah, and I feel like our society in general has taken several steps back just in the past four years that we have to very much overcompensate for now.
 And we need to get back on track because of that.
 Um, okay.
 So the last one, if you choose one thing you want people to know or learn about drag, what would it be?